 Thankfully, I found a book and it put words and prayers to the issues I was (and still am) dealing with as a wife, but now I’ve developed the habit of praying more than I grumble.
 More than I nag.
 More than I allow bitterness to build up.
 Now, keeping it real—I still grumble, nag, and get bitter, but less, because I’ve learned from personal experience that prayer is more effective.
 I highly recommend The Power of a Praying Wife by Stormie O’Martian.

-Because of this strong conviction that prayer is crucial, I do a daily live Facebook video for wives wanting to develop this habit—friend me on Facebook (you can even just click to follow!) and you can be a part.
+Because of this strong conviction that prayer is crucial, I started a daily live Facebook video for wives wanting to develop this habit—friend me on Facebook (you can even just click to follow!) and you can be a part.
 It’s just real talk for wives like me—or women who hope to one day be a wife, start praying for your future husband even now!
 I also wrote more about this important habit here.

 5. No marriage is perfect.